-The Company shall rely on Part B of the Funding Program to meet its working capital requirements.
-Under Part B of the Funding Program, the Company potentially has access to an outstanding amount of up to EUR 2,700,000 (ie EUR 6 million minus the aggregate amount of EUR 3,300,000 drawn so far) (this is out of - not in addition to- aggregate amount of up to 21.7 million available under the Funding Program; see Section 12.3).
-The Company's access to funds under Part B of the Funding Program is subject to certain conditions, such as the ability to obtain admission to listing of conversion shares in a timely manner (see also Section 2.8.1 of Section 2 'Risk Factors').
-In the very short term, the inability for the Company to draw under Part B of the Funding Program, a breach of the Company's contractual obligations under the Funding Program or an event of default under the Loan Facility (such as a breach of the Minimum Cash Covenant) would have a material adverse impact on the Company's cash position and could lead to bankruptcy.
-As set forth in the Capitalization and Indebtedness Table in Section 18 of this Prospectus, the Company's cash position on 31 October 2022 was approximately EUR 4 million.
-Part B of the Funding Program is available up to 31 December 2022 (see Section 13.2).
+The Company intends to rely on the Atlas Funding Program to meet its working capital requirements unless it is able to obtain other less dilutive funding.
+Under the Atlas Funding Program, the Company potentially has access to an outstanding amount of up to EUR 18 million after the date of approval of this Prospectus.
+However, as described in Sections 2.1.1 and 2.1.2 of the Risks Section 2 of this Prospectus, the Company's access to funds under the Atlas Funding Program is subject to certain conditions, including the (A) Liquidity Condition and (B) Market Capitalization Condition, which are outside the control of the Company. (see also Section 2.1.1 and 2.1.2 and 2.8.1 of Section 2 'Risk Factors').

+Since the Liquidity Condition and Market Capitalization conditions are expressed as an amount in EUR and taking into account the Company's (reduced) stock price, it is currently uncertain whether the Company would be able to meet this condition and therefore be able to draw under the Atlas Funding Program in the future. (see also the Risk Factors under Section 2.1.1).
+The Atlas Funding is therefore not included in this Working Capital Statement.
+The inability for the Company to draw under the Atlas Funding Program, a breach of the Company's contractual obligations under the Atlas Funding Program or an event of default under the Loan Facility (such as a breach of the Minimum Cash Covenant) would have a material adverse impact on the Company's cash position and could lead to bankruptcy.
+As set forth in the Capitalization and Indebtedness Table in Section 18 of this Prospectus, the Group's cash position on 31 December 2022 was approximately EUR 3.6 million.
+The Company's cash position as of the date of the approval of this Prospectus is approximately 2.5 million.
+The Atlas Funding Program is available up to 1 March 2025 (see Section 13).